Carolina Jessamine: Sunny Evergreen Vine

 carolina jessamine vine

-Unlike many heat-loving, flowering vines, it’s well-mannered and doesn’t need a lot of pruning to keep it from taking over your yard.
+Unlike many heat-loving, flowering vines, it’s well-mannered and doesn’t need a lot of pruning to keep it from outgrowing its space.

 It blooms from late winter to spring, providing bees, butterflies, and hummingbirds with nectar when few sources are available.
-It’s deer and rabbit resistant.
+Deer and rabbits generally leave it alone.

 Why I Like This Plant